Signed in as:

 Our community information also includes suggestions for social engagement activities to pursue during Tea Time on days when you're not connecting with your Tea-Mate.

 1. We may contact you to confirm your commitment.
-2. If you're age 60+ living in certain towns, we will contact you for addtl. demographic info. to comply with our Older Americans Act funding via the NCAAA.
-Thank you for your cooperation!
+2. This program is funded in part by the Older Americans Act via the North Central Area Agency on Aging.
+If you're age 60+, we may contact you for addtl. demographic info to comply with this funding

 I understand that my application and acceptance to join the Tea @ 3 community means that I have read, understand, and agree to the following.
 I am at least age 18, am voluntarily providing personal information to For All Ages, Inc., and hereby give For All Ages, Inc., its officers, directors, agents, volunteers and employees (“For All Ages”) permission to share my contact and other information included in my application with my Tea-Mate.
 I assume all risks associated with joining this community including, but not limited to injury whether arising in contract, negligence or otherwise, all such risks being known and appreciated by me.
 I, for myself and anyone entitled to act on my behalf, waive and release For All Ages from any and all claims or liabilities of any kind arising out of my participation in this community program.
 I grant permission to For All Ages to use any photographs, videos, recordings, or any other record of this community for any legitimate purpose.